Automattic/mongoose/docs/migrating_to_8.md

   }
 </style>

 There are several backwards-breaking changes you should be aware of when migrating from Mongoose 7.x to Mongoose 8.x.

 If you're still on Mongoose 6.x or earlier, please read the [Mongoose 6.x to 7.x migration guide](migrating_to_7.html) and upgrade to Mongoose 7.x first before upgrading to Mongoose 8.

+We also recommend reviewing the [MongoDB Node.js driver's release notes for v6.0.0](https://github.com/mongodb/node-mongodb-native/releases/tag/v6.0.0) before upgrading to Mongoose 8.

 * [Removed `rawResult` option for `findOneAndUpdate()`](#removed-rawresult-option-for-findoneandupdate)
 * [`Document.prototype.deleteOne()` now returns a query](#document-prototype-deleteone-now-returns-a-query)